PaulaCarluccio/PaulaCarluccio/README.md

 # Paula - Software Quality Engineer

 Hi!
 I'm Paula
 I'm a QA Automation Engineer with nearly 5 years of experience in manual and automated testing.
-I build automation frameworks, help define testing strategies, and work closely with engineering teams to make quality part of the process from day one.
+I build automation frameworks, help define testing strategies, and work closely with engineering teams
 I enjoy taking ownership, mentoring teammates, and continuously improving how teams test and ship software.

 ## About Me